Evavic44/Hashnode-blog/ckxncr7tg078m82s1a55d7dfh.md

 ## Installation of Dart SASS locally

 You can also install Dart SASS into your machine by downloading one of their <a href="https://github.com/sass/dart-sass/releases/tag/1.45.1" target="_blank">packages</a> and adding it to a path folder in your machine.

-You can read more on how to do that <a href="https://gist.github.com/nex3/c395b2f8fd4b02068be37c961301caa7#file-path-md" target="_blank">here</a>

-Available for Windows, Mac and Linux.
+You can read more on how to do that <a href="https://gist.github.com/nex3/c395b2f8fd4b02068be37c961301caa7#file-path-md" target="_blank">here</a>.
+Available for Windows, Mac, and Linux.

 ## Why Dart SASS?